History

 - 1987: Basic Health Plan established in Washington state to provide access to health insurance for low-income residents.

-The 1990s – Further Expansion of Community Health Centers
+The 1990s – Further expansion of community health centers

 - 1990: Holly Park Medical Clinic and Rainier Vista Medical Clinic consolidate.

-- 1991: RainerPark Medical Clinic opens.
+- 1991: Rainer Park Medical Clinic opens.

-- 1992: Community Health Plan of Washington created by Washington state’s community health centers.
+- 1992: Community Health Plan of Washington created by Washington state’s community health centers

-- Central Area Dental Clinic founded.
+- 1995: Central Area Dental Clinic founded

-- Denny Middle School Wellness Center opened.
+- 1998: Denny Middle School-Based Health Center opens

-The 2000s – Community Health Centers Come of Age
+The 2000s – Community health centers come of age

 - 2000: Providence-Rainier Medical Clinic joins organization and becomes Rainier Beach Medical Clinic; Southeast Family Dental Clinic moves to new location; Greenwood Medical Clinic opens.